Team-2634/Robot-Code/gitTutorial.md

 - **Branch**: Split off from current branch to a new one
   - `git checkout -b "<newBranchName>"`
   - Note: you should never be working directly on either *master* or *develop*, always a local *feature* branch
-  - Warning: DO NOT USE THE BUTTON FOR THIS - it can break the automatic git-flow relationships if done wrong
+  - Warning: AVOID USING THE BUTTON FOR THIS - it can break the automatic git-flow relationships if done wrong, use Git-flow instead when available
 - **Merge**: Merge current branch into other one
   - `git commit -m <message>`
   - Note: Never use this locally and even then only use this for conflict fixes